 - At least two SATA hard drives (to ensure optimal performance, it is recommended that you use

 two hard drives with identical model and capacity).
 If you do not want to create RAID, you may

 prepare only one hard drive.

-- · An empty formatted floppy disk.
+- · Two empty formatted floppy disks.

-- Windows Vista/XP/2000 setup disk.
+- Windows Vista/XP setup disk.

 - · Motherboard driver disk.